-- L3: an ability to use the information on both maps with recognition of the significance of the contrasting patterns.
+- L3: good knowledge of relevant factors in regard to this flood and an ability to use the information on both maps with recognition of the significance of the contrasting patterns.
 They should be able to assess the significance of the earlier event.
-[4-5] - L2: an ability to use the information in Fig. 2B but may not see the significance of the earlier event.
-[2-3] - L1: limited ability to relate the patterns of rainfall to the incidence of prolonged flooding.
+[4-5] - L2: general knowledge of relevant factors in regard to this flood and an ability to use the information in Fig. 2B but candidates may not see the significance of the earlier event.
+[2-3] - L1: limited understanding of relevant factors in regard to this flood and partial ability to relate the patterns of rainfall to the incidence of prolonged flooding.
 They will probably use the information in a very unspecific manner.
 [0-1]